cfmorales/scopic_test/README.md

 - After running the previous command, write a new command: php artisan serve
 - Take into account that after using the previous command we have configured a virtual server that uses by default this URL: http://127.0.0.1:8000 if you use another type of virtual host, then you have to change the URL in the front end code.
 - Do not close this console
+- As we are not using a cron job, we have to type the command php artisan items:date to check if an auction is expired and to send an email to the winner

 ## Setup and configure the Front End virtual server (requirements and steps)